 Karina’s research has been presented at the conferences of the British Accounting and Finance Association, European Sociological Association and Family Finance Survey User Conference (UK Data Service).

 Karina is a module convenor for Business Statistics (MM1F13) and also supports the module Markets, Marketing and Strategy as a tutorial leader.

 Business Statistics forms a 20 credit module of Part 1 of various degree programmes within the Henley Business School.
 It aims to provide students with a solid knowledge of business...

-Pavlisa, K., and Scott, P. (2021, forthcoming).
+Pavlisa, K., and Scott, P. (2021).
 Lost in translation: a Bourdieusian perspective on cross-national occupational cultures, as revealed by employees’ visible consumption patterns.
-Paper invited to the 70th Anniversary Conference of the British Sociological Association (online).
+Paper presented at the 70th Anniversary Conference of the British Sociological Association (online).